anubis-rs/xernel/README.md

 ## Building
 At first you need a C compiler for limine (it is already builded but still needs a compiler for deploying and version number).
-For building you simply need a working Rust installation with the nightly toolchain installed.
+For building you simply need a working Rust installation with the nightly toolchain installed and the `mtools` package which we use for the generation of the disk image.
 We use xtask as our workflow for building and running the kernel.
 Therefore the command `cargo kernel` is used.